Story of The Men They Couldn't Hang and their Spin-offs

 Estonia as communism started to crumble and followed this with an

 unforgettable Reading Festival appearance.
-At the height of their
+At the height of

 career, TMTCH recorded the brilliant "Domino Club" (1990) produced by